paddiohara/photobot/docs/installation_manual.md

    - B) mount the image file on some host that can read ext3 and edit the filesystem directly
       - this is easy if you have a host system that runs linux, and otherwise it's a pain

-A) setup ON the pi (these commands are executed on the pi, over ssh)
+### A) setup ON the pi (these commands are executed on the pi, over ssh) ###
 - scan for networks to find out the name of your wifi network

-  $ sudo iwlist wlan0 scan
+  `$ sudo iwlist wlan0 scan`
-  - look for your network, ie the same one you use for normal wireless at home (at my house it's called TELUS0001, we're going to pretend my password is "Hunter2")
+- look for your network, ie the same one you use for normal wireless at home (at my house it's called "TELUS0001", we're going to pretend my password is "Hunter2")
 - we need to edit the wireless config file, using the editor of your choice.
 I use vim, you prob want to use nano if you don't know any linux editors.

-  $ sudo vim /etc/wpa_supplicant/wpa_supplicant.conf
-  or
-  $ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
+  `$ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`

-- add in an entry for your wifi and save the file: network={
+- add in an entry for your wifi and save the file:
+  `
+  network={
     ssid="TELUS0001"
     psk="hunter2"
   }
+  `

 - restart networking
   $ sudo ifdown wlan0